franciscoxcode/TaskyCrush/README.md

 3. In the **Signing & Capabilities** tab, select your team, enable the `iCloud` capability, and make sure the container `iCloud.com.franciscocasillas.TaskyCrush` is checked.

 4. Build and run the app on a simulator or real device (sign in to the same iCloud account on each device to test sync).

+### macOS Target

+- Select the `TaskyCrushMac` scheme to launch the macOS companion window.
+- You’ll see the horizontal project stories row with the shared visual styling and the `＋` button to create placeholder projects with the new sheet.
+- This target currently keeps its project list in-memory, making it perfect for previewing desktop UI without affecting the iOS data store.

 ---